 The only striking difference between owning real estate and renting is in the term of ownership and cost.
 Essentially thinking of housing as a financial instrument.

 Earlier I argued that whether you rent or own your home your actual experience does not differ all that much.
-I know people tend to think of ownership as a well maintained house with a private yard and renting as a crappy apartment with noisy neighbors.
 Please remember that anything that can be owned can be rented so you must make comparisons between comparable structures only.
 IE buying that nice house with the private yard or renting that same exact nice house with a private yard.
 Now generally speaking over time it costs more to rent that place than it does to buy.
-This is why people make the original comparison as someone who can’t afford to buy probably can’t afford to rent the nicer place.
-Again this is not a hard truth, but where people tend to make generalizations that leads to poor decisions.

 If you could only keep any extra savings you accumulate in a bank account paying 0% interest I would tend to agree that everyone that possibly can should buy a house right now.
-As well understood this is because overtime the principal is being paid down and effectively locks in your housing costs other than property taxes, maintenance, and insurance.
+The big advantage to buying is that overtime the principal is being paid down and effectively locks in your housing costs other than property taxes, maintenance, and insurance.
+A good hedge against inflation is housing costs.
 However, that extra savings you have does not only have the alternative option of 0%.
-It can go into stocks, bonds, real estate, gold, bitcoin, fine art, or even real estate that you rent to someone else.
+It can go into stocks, bonds, or even real estate that you rent to someone else.

-The less you put into your home, the more you have available for other higher earning assets that will increase your retirement income.
-So I believe we have to question the argument that owning a home is always being better due to its protection from rent increases.
+The less you put into your home, the more you have available for other productive assets that will increase your retirement income.
+One should question the argument that owning a home is always being better due to its protection from rent increases.
 Rather this protection comes at a cost of your initial down payment and annual property taxes.
-This money could instead earn a return in other investments.
+This same money that could instead earn a return in other investments.